Does Grab Holdings (GRAB) Pay a Dividend? (2026)

 Does Grab Holdings (GRAB) pay a dividend?

-Grab Holdings (GRAB) currently returns little or nothing as a dividend.
+No. There is no dividend on GRAB in our data and the yield is 0%.
 Grab reported its first full-year net profit in 2025 (approximately $0.2 billion) and guided full-year 2026 revenue to roughly $4.04 billion to $4.10 billion (20% to 22% growth) with adjusted EBITDA of roughly $700 million to $720 million (40% to 44% growth).
 As a recently-turned-profitable growth platform, GRAB trades more on revenue growth, GMV, and adjusted-EBITDA trajectory than on a conventional trailing P/E, which is high because GAAP profit is still small relative to the roughly $14.6 billion market cap.
 The company carries a strong net-cash balance sheet and has begun returning capital, including a $250 million accelerated share repurchase, which gives it flexibility to fund growth and absorb competitive pressure.

 The bottom line on the GRAB dividend